Collocations for fold - noun

 a fold in the land

-2. the fold: group of people who feel they belong
+2. (the fold) group of people who feel they belong

-VERB + FOLD
+VERB + the fold

 The country is now firmly back in the international fold.